cibostars/documentation/internal_api/products/bulk_import.md

 > All keys must be specified in a request even if their values are empty.

 ### Response
-Bulk insert is an asynchronous operation.
+Bulk import is an asynchronous operation.
 If you want to get actual information about request - use [processing_status](processing_status.md)
 API endpoint with `id` parameter from that response.

 ```json